• Skip to main content

 A guided tour of the best viewpoints in the Albaicin & Sacromonte

-Another highlight if you still have some time remaining…
+A couple of other highlights if you still have some time remaining…

 The La Cartuja Monastery

 This beautiful monastery is known for it’s fabulous Baroque architecture.
-It’s located a bit out of the city but you can easily get there by bus (#8 bus stops right next to it).
+It’s located a bit out of the center but you can easily get there by bus (#8 bus stops right next to it).
 If you pre-plan your visit, you can get a free visit (on Thursday afternoons…but you have to plan weeks in advance).
 I wrote about the Cartuja Monastery and on how to see it for free here.
 Otherwise it’s 6.50 Euros/pp. Official website.

 Practical Information